This article is more than three years old.

 The prison is also said to be haunted by spirit of an American serviceman.
 He's been seen walking through walls in the prison in his uniform.
 He's thought to have been killed in the yard by a stray bullet from American army firing squad while overseeing an execution.

-New Entry2.
+Down 35.
 Hodroyd Hall, Barnsley

 The hall's main staircase is said to be haunted by the clear sound of disembodied footsteps and the ghost of a tall man, known locally as Dr Bell, who is often seen walking up and down the stairs.
 The dark and gloomy attic once would have been home to the many servants that served this great house.
 Although those glory days are gone, their ghosts are still seen roaming throughout the floor in the dead of night.

-Up 11.
+Down 12.
 Chillingham Castle, Alnwick